uts-isf/CEREI/README.md

 The development team can then review your contribution and commit it upstream as appropriate.

 If you commit a new feature, add [FEATURE] to your commit message AND give a clear description of the new feature.
 The label Needs documentation will be added by maintainers and will automatically create an issue on the CEREI-Documentation, where you or others should write documentation about it.

-For large-scale changes, you can contact the authors of the repository.

 ## License
 This project is licensed under the terms of the <a href="https://github.com/uts-isf/CEREI/blob/main/LICENSE">MIT License</a>.